developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/enrollaedo/index.md

 -----

 ### 2. Create Provisioning Barcodes

-This section involves importing two StageNow settings profiles: `EMM_PERE-DO` and `EMM_Device_Owner_Enrollment`.
-These profiles are provided in generic form, and must be modified for network settings of the target environment, vendor-specific agent files and other situation-specific parameters.
-The profiles are then exported for deployment using the EMM system.
+This section involves importing the StageNow settings profile `EMM_PERE-DO`, which is provided in generic form and must be modified for network settings of the target environment, vendor-specific agent files and other situation-specific parameters.
+The profile is then exported and deployed to the device for use during enrollment.

 > **Click on images to enlarge**.

-#### Barcode Provisioning Part 1: Edit the `EMM_PERE-DO` Profile
+#### Barcode Provisioning and the `EMM_PERE-DO` Profile

 1. Launch StageNow and log in as Administrator.
 2. **Click "All Profiles"** from the StageNow "Home" area: